Spiking Neural Network Architecture Search: A Survey: Background

-Spatio-temporal encoding captures both spike timing and spatial distribution across neurons or layers, enhancing the representation of neural dynamics and supporting complex pattern learning \cite{sheik2017spike}.
-Population encoding further extends this by involving neuron groups to represent single inputs, with each neuron responding to distinct signal features to enable robust and distributed representations.

 The choice of encoding scheme significantly influences the efficiency of information transfer and the performance of both hardware and software.
 Spatio-temporal encoding offers high efficiency for tasks requiring dynamic interaction between neurons \cite{sheik2017spike}, while temporal pattern coding can reduce power consumption in computationally demanding tasks \cite{rueckauer2021temporal}.
-For instance, in ImageNet classification, temporal pattern coding achieved up to 35$\times$ reduction compared to rate-coded SNNs and 42$\times$ versus traditional ANNs, with only a minimal increase in error \cite{rueckauer2021temporal}.
 These trade-offs highlight the importance of aligning encoding strategies with the specific requirements of both the application and the underlying hardware.